opai-client/opensource-components/README.md

-# Opai Client extensions open source components (WIP)
+# Opai Client extensions open source components

 The public client components of the Opai project.
 Allow you to make your own extensions.